-We had cash, cash equivalents, restricted cash and short-term investments totaling \$528.6 million and \$548.1 million as of September 24, 2021 and June 25, 2021, respectively.
+We had cash, cash equivalents, restricted cash and short-term investments totaling \$499.9 million and \$478.5 million as of September 30, 2022 and June 24, 2022, respectively.
 We have interest rate risk exposure relating to the interest income generated by excess cash invested in highly liquid investments with maturities of three months or less from the original dates of purchase.
 The cash, cash equivalents, and short-term investments are held for working capital purposes.
 We have not used derivative financial instruments in our investment portfolio.
 We have not been exposed nor do we anticipate being exposed to material risks due to changes in market interest rates.
 Declines in interest rates, however, will reduce future investment income.
-If overall interest rates had declined by 10 basis points during the three months ended September 24, 2021 and September 25, 2020, our interest income would have decreased by approximately \$0.1 million in each of the respective periods, assuming consistent investment levels.
+If overall interest rates had declined by 10 basis points during the three months ended September 30, 2022 and September 24, 2021, our interest income would have decreased by approximately \$0.1 million for both periods, assuming consistent investment levels.

 We also have interest rate risk exposure in movements in interest rates associated with our interest bearing liabilities.
-The interest bearing liabilities are denominated in U.S. dollars and the interest expense is based on the London Inter-Bank Offered Rate (LIBOR), plus an additional margin, depending on the lending institution.
-If the LIBOR had increased by 100 basis points during the nine months ended September 24, 2021 and September 25, 2020, our interest expense would have increased by approximately \$0.1 million in each of the respective periods, assuming consistent borrowing levels.
+The interest bearing liabilities are denominated in U.S. dollars and the interest expense is based on the London Inter-Bank Offered Rate ("LIBOR"), plus an additional margin, depending on the lending institution.
+If the LIBOR had increased by 100 basis points during the three months ended September 30, 2022 and September 24, 2021, our interest expense would have increased by approximately \$0.1 million for both periods, assuming consistent borrowing levels.

 We therefore entered into interest rate swap agreements (the "Swap Agreements") to manage this risk and increase the profile of our debt obligation.
 The terms of the Swap Agreements allow us to effectively convert the floating interest rate to a fixed interest rate.
 This locks the variable interest expenses associated with our floating rate borrowings and results in fixed interest expenses that are unsusceptible to market rate increases.
 We designated the Swap Agreements as a cash flow hedge, and they qualify for hedge accounting because the hedges are highly effective.
 While we intend to continue to meet the conditions for hedge accounting, if hedges do not qualify as highly effective, the changes in the fair value of the derivatives used as hedges would be reflected in our earnings.
-From September 27, 2019, any gains or losses related to these outstanding interest rate swaps will be recorded in accumulated other comprehensive income in the consolidated balance sheets, with subsequent reclassification to interest expense when settled.
+From September 27, 2019, any gains or losses related to these outstanding interest rate swaps will be recorded in accumulated other comprehensive income in the unaudited condensed consolidated balance sheets, with subsequent reclassification to interest expense when settled.